 Weekly Web Debate Contest: A Written War of Words!

-Everyone wins when everyone gets smarter!
+when all of us get smarter!
 Stretch your brain.
 Sharpen your writing and research skills.
 Join these weekly interactive written debate contests on today’s latest topics where every entrant receives personal feedback on arguments from expert judges.

 - Grades: Open to all students grades 6-12 (We will alternate between high school and middle school each week).

 - Piece Length: Submit only ONE opinion piece of 400-500 words (High School) & 300-400 words (Middle School) Use editorial style as a model.

 - Rebuttal Length: (After opinion winners are selected and posted) is 50-100 words including evidence

 - Voting: Entrants must “vote” for the best of opponents’ essays by responding.

 - Respect, civility, & professional language, good humor required!

 - Clear, concise, organized, interesting paragraphs are all pluses; debate jargon, a minus!